brunoton/return-to-consciousness/complete-essay-v3.md

 The materialist strategy of dismissing these phenomena rather than studying them intensively has impoverished our understanding of consciousness and limited our therapeutic possibilities.
 A consciousness-first framework doesn't just accommodate this evidence—it provides a unified explanation that reveals these "anomalies" as glimpses of consciousness's true nature breaking through ordinary dissociative constraints.

 These examples represent only a fraction of the available data.
-A comprehensive review of the extensive scientific literature, detailed case studies, and methodological considerations for these and other phenomena is provided in [Appendix II](#appendix-ii-anomalies), which examines the full scope of evidence challenging materialist assumptions while supporting consciousness-first alternatives.
+A comprehensive review of the extensive scientific literature, detailed case studies, and methodological considerations for these and other phenomena is provided in [Appendix I](#appendix-i-anomalies), which examines the full scope of evidence challenging materialist assumptions while supporting consciousness-first alternatives.

 ## Part VIII: Spiral Development {#part-viii-spiral}